dimkarakostas/breach/README.md

 breach_mitmdump.py

-	Install [mitmdump](https://mitmproxy.org/index.html) and configure it to print request and response code in the same line.
+	Install [mitmdump](https://mitmproxy.org/index.html) and configure it to print request and response code in the same line (see mitmdump_files folder).
 Run the script to start mitmdump and parse the output, calculating middle length value for each type of request.